Wednesday, October 18, 2017 – 7:30pm

 Co-sponsored by the University of British Columbia and the Vancouver Immigration Partnership, City of Vancouver.

-This film screening is part of the 2nd annual Refugee & Migration Symposium hosted by representatives of AMSSA, MOSAIC, ISSofBC, the City of Vancouver, the UBC Community Engagement Office, UBC International Student Development, The Liu Institute for Global Issues and the UBC Graduate Student Migration Network.
-For more details, please see http://liu.arts.ubc.ca/events/
+This film screening is part of the second annual Refugee & Migration Symposium hosted by representatives of AMSSA, MOSAIC, ISSofBC, Vancouver Association for Survivors of Torture (VAST), the City of Vancouver, the UBC Community Engagement Office, UBC International Student Development, The Liu Institute for Global Issues, and the UBC Graduate Student Migration Network.
+For more details, please visit liu.arts.ubc.ca/events